jake-87/blog/content/blog/debruijn-explanation.md

 Generally, De Bruijn indexes are "more useful" than De Bruijn levels, as they're "more local".
 In order to work with levels, you need to know "how deep" you are in a term at all times.

-De Bruijn indexes give us the advantage that we can freely create new binders without the need for any information about where in a term we are, whereas de Bruijn levels give us the advantage when moving a term under a binder, free variables do not need to be modified.
+De Bruijn indexes give us the advantage that we can freely create new binders without the need for any information about where in a term we are, whereas de Bruijn levels give us the advantage when moving a term under a binder, free variables in said term do not need to be modified.
+Generally, one has many more free variables in a term than bound ones.

 ```hs
  λ (λ λ (2 1)) 0